tobobby/pega-disable-all-rulesets-tracer/README.md

 Chrome extension that adds button "Unselect Pega Rulesets" rulesets for a Tracer Configuration

 # Usage
-That extension is not published to Chrome Store yet.
-So in order for use it:
+This extension is not yet published to Chrome store yet.
+But the following steps are good to install and use it.
 1. Select "Download Zip" in the top right corner on Github
 2. Extract the extension/zip file into local folder
 3. Enable "Developer mode" in chrome://extensions/ on top right corner